p3palazzo/comparative-histories/index.md

 societies uphold the colonial *structure* of the universal ethnographic museum, curious but exotic to its target audience---the post-Postmodern, Western student.
-I contend it is these books' very partaking in the un-disciplinary understanding of 'critical history' that has made them fall into this renewed Idealist pitfall.
-I then confront this assumption with the unapologetically disciplinary approach of 'comparative history' to inquire whether an alternative view

-Which other disciplinary approaches, such as vernacular studies or building archaeology, have also been sidelined by 'non-disciplinary' criticism among historians?
+I contend it is these books' very partaking in the non-disciplinary understanding of 'critical history' that has made them fall into this Idealist pitfall.
+By confronting their perspectives with the unapologetically disciplinary approach of comparative histories, we can begin to unpack the ways in which different forms of writing have been legitimized in different contexts as 'proper' history or as 'properly architectural' history.
+This brings other, more practical questions to the surface as well.
+For example, which other disciplinary approaches, such as vernacular studies or building archaeology, have also been sidelined by non-disciplinary criticism among historians?
 Can a survey be organized around some other criterion than chronological order or culture-epochs, yet remain intelligible and honest to its subject?
 For better or for worse, these questions show how much of the legacy of